pdrlsoftwareteam/AgPilot_v0.1/libraries/AP_Scripting/applets/Hexsoon LEDs.md

 ```
 - Reboot

-- Use MP config tab -> MAVFtp to place this script in 'APM/scripts' folder
+- Use MP config tab -> AGPILOTFtp to place this script in 'APM/scripts' folder

 - Reboot